10 Days Uganda Cultural Tourism Safari

 We visit Kabarole to enjoy the view of a delightful scenic area called “The Best in the West”, while observing the fabled Rwenzori Mountains, the legendary “Mountains of the Moon”.
-We’ll trek in the Kibale Forest National Park – an outstanding tropical rainforest, and see sensational crater lakes, and we’ll be amazed by the kindness and hospitality that will be offered everywhere.
+We’ll trek in the Kibale Forest National Park – an outstanding tropical rainforest, and see sensational crater lakes, and we’ll be amazed at the kindness and hospitality that will be offered everywhere.
 Experience the Toro Culture and lastly the Buganda! only miss it if you must.

 DAY 2: TRANSFER TO FORTPORTAL

 DAY 3: LEARNING MORE ABOUT THE CULTURES OF THE BATORO & BAKOJO

 DAY 4: SEMLIKI / KIBALE

 DAY 6: KIBALE / LAKE MBURO NATIONAL PARK (DRIVE)

 DAY 7: LAKE MBURO NATIONAL PARK

 DAY 8: MBURO / KAMPALA (DRIVE)